H-4 EAD Concurrent Filing with H-1B Extension: Strategy Guide

 The Edakunni v.
 Mayorkas settlement, which required USCIS to process H-4 and H-4 EAD applications concurrently with the underlying H-1B petition, expired on January 18, 2025.
 Before this expiration, USCIS was legally obligated to adjudicate your EAD alongside the premium-processed H-1B.

 Now it's discretionary.
-In practice, many service centers still bundle these filings as a courtesy — the Texas Service Center does so more consistently than the California Service Center.
-But USCIS is under no obligation, and you may find your H-1B approved in 15 days while the H-4 EAD sits for another 6 months.
+USCIS may still bundle these filings as a courtesy, but practices vary and USCIS is under no obligation to do so.
+You may find your H-1B receive USCIS action within 15 business days while the H-4 EAD sits for another 6 months.

 Maximizing Your Chances of Bundled Adjudication